ConsenSysMesh/live-libs/README.md

 __Warning:__ There is (currently) no way to update or remove your library.
 Once it's live it's live forever.

-__Warning:__ This software is under active development and the Live Libs registries (morden and live) will be replaced without warning.
+__Warning:__ This software is under active development and the live-libs registries (morden and live) will be replaced without warning.
 (Other than this warning.)

 ## TODO